carlo-ltk/api-versioning/README.md

 The starting point is an architecture similar to the one in the diagram below, where

-* Terraform manges the infrastructure that includes the CloudFront distribution and the DNS
+* Terraform manages the infrastructure that includes the CloudFront distribution and the DNS
-* A Serveless application manges the API resources including the API Gateway and the Lambda functions that compose our service
+* A Serveless application manages the API resources including the API Gateway and the Lambda functions that compose our service

 ![Diagram](doc/diagram-start.png)